jhauberg/dledger/MANUAL.md

 This might seem overwhelming, but the typical usage is `$ dledger <command> <journal> <flags>`, where `<flags>` are always an optional set of flags.

-For example, the simplest and most useful command-line is simply:
+For example, the simplest and most common command-line is simply:

 ```shell
 $ dledger report ~/.journal